 A GP or another health professional can refer you directly to one of the 8 GDCs.
 You do not need an assessment by a mental health service first.
-Neither does the GP need prior approval from their Clinical Commissioning Group (CCG).
+Neither does the GP need prior approval from their integrated care board (ICB).

 The websites of the clinics listed on this page also have useful information for you to think about before you see a GP.

 Gender dysphoria clinics in London and the southeast

 The Tavistock and Portman NHS Foundation Trust: Gender Dysphoria Clinic for Adults

 The GDC website has an overview of information useful for anyone with gender identity needs, not just those in the area.

 The Tavistock and Portman NHS Foundation Trust Gender Identity Development Service (GIDS) for children and young people

 Phone: 020 8938 2030

 GIDS also has a clinic in Leeds, which is for people from northern regions of England:

 The Gender Identity Development Service website includes information about the services they offer young people (up to the age of 18).
 They help those who are experiencing difficulties in the development of their gender identity, and their families.